creare-com/podpac/doc/source/earthdata.md

     * Find the `NASA GESDICS DATA ARCHIVE`, `NSIDC V0 OPeNDAP`, and `NSIDC_DATAPOOL_OPS` applications
         * Additional applications may be required to access datasets of interest
     * For each, click the `APPROVE` button
-* At this stage, your EarthData account should be set up and ready to use for accessing data through OpenDAP
+* At this stage, your Earthdata account should be set up and ready to use for accessing data through OpenDAP

-## Using EarthData Credentials in PODPAC
+## Using Earthdata Credentials in PODPAC

-PODPAC uses EarthData credentials to access the SMAP data source nodes.
+PODPAC uses Earthdata credentials to access the SMAP data source nodes.
 You can store the credentials for SMAP nodes using the `Node` method `set_credentials`.

 To store credentials for SMAP nodes, use the following code in an interactive Python session: